stenslae/USPSAndSpecialShippingStatusChecker/README.md

-# genericShippingStatusChecker
-Has a limit of 50 non amazon shipping labels (unless a workaround is used), but will read the shipping status from a csv file from amazon.
+Has a limit of 50 non-amazon shipping labels (unless a workaround is used).

+Used on miniconda3 interpreter.
+Needs the most recent versions of Python, Pandas, ChromeDriver, and Selenium.

+Make sure to update the information marked as a TODO in the main